John Sperling (British Army officer): Battle of Waterloo

 On 15 June the French crossed the frontier, and on the 16th all the troops in Brussels were in motion.
 Sperling joined Colonel Carmichael Smyth on the 17th, and found the British army falling back after the Battle of Quatre Bras.
 The next day Sperling and Carmichael Smyth accompanied the Duke during the early part of the Battle of Waterloo, and after, owing to the various evolutions, they separated from Wellington, they remained until the great engagement ended, for the most part on the hill near the artillery, occasionally taking refuge in the infantry squares.

 Aftermath

 On 19 June Sperling returned with Smyth to Brussels, and arrived on the 24th at Le Cateau.
 He then moved with headquarters towards Paris.
 On 2 July he visited Argenteuil, Bezons, and Carrières, to report on their comparative eligibility for bridging the Seine.
 Argenteuil was selected, and the bridge was in progress the following day.
 On 7 July Sperling entered Paris with the headquarters staff.
 He remained in Paris until 27 January 1816, when he was moved to Cambrai.

 Later life and death

-Sperling returned to England in November 1818, and retired on permanent half-pay on 24 January 1824.
+Sperling returned to England in November 1818, to his beautiful paternal residence, Park Place, near Henley, was employed at Portsmouth from January 1820 to September 1821, and retired on permanent half-pay on 24 January 1824.
 He resided first at Great Doods, near Reigate, Surrey, and afterwards in a house which he built for himself in Palace Gardens, Kensington, London.
 He died at Kensington on 13 February 1877.